Sustainability

 ✅ Taking responsibility in the sport’s green transition

-✅ Minimize the event’s CO2 footprint
+✅ Minimize the event’s carbon footprint – with proven results

-Our 4 sustainable focus areas
+Our 6 sustainable focus areas

-1. Procurement and Suppliers
+Procurement and Suppliers

-• Reduce – Reuse – Recycle
+• Reduce – Reuse – Recycle as a basic principle

 • Reuse of banners, fences and signs (without year)

-• Washable reusable packaging for food and drink
+• Washable reusable packaging for food and drink (collaboration with New Loop)

-2. Food and Drink
+Food and drink

-• Focus on vegetarian and plant-based dishes
+• Vegetarian and plant-based dishes in focus

-• Free water points for refilling water bottles
+• Free water points for refills

-3. Waste and recycling
+Waste and recycling

-• Maximum reuse of materials
+• Maximum reuse of materials (e.g. upcycling of clothing for crew and volunteers)

 • Sorting and high recycling

-4. Transportation and Vehicles
+Transportation Vehicles

 Social Sustainability